 Their first and only child, Richard Emes Buzzard, was born in 1934 in Liverpool, where the couple had set up home.
-The family was still resident in Liverpool (at 30 Chalfont Road) in 1020 to bit here.
-The family was still resident in Liverpool (at 30 Chalfont Road) in home was in Hale, just outside Liverpool.
+The family was still resident in Liverpool (at 30 Chalfont Road) in 1939, at which time Ernest was a commercial traveller for safety razors.
+By 1944 the family home was in Hale, just outside Liverpool.